Clacton-on-Sea: 21st century

-Gunfleet Sands Offshore Wind Farm, built in the early 2000s some 3 nmi offshore, is visible from many places in the flat hinterland of the town.
+Gunfleet Sands Offshore Wind Farm, built in the early 2000s, is around 3 nmi offshore, is visible from many places in the flat hinterland of the town.

-As common with many English seaside towns, unemployment has remained stubbornly high in Clacton.
-In 2023, Clacton won a £20 million government levelling-up grant to improve the town centre.
+As is common with many English seaside towns, unemployment has remained stubbornly high in Clacton.
+In 2023, the town was awarded a £20 million government levelling-up grant to improve the town centre.